sxvvv/AdaQual-Diff/README.md

 ## 📑 Open-source Plan
 - ✅ **2025.3.31**: This repo is created.
 - ✅ **2025.4.17**: Release our [manuscript]().
-- ⬜ Release our pretrained models and visual results.
+- ⬜ Release our visual results.
+- ⬜ Release our pretrained models.
 ---
 ## 🙏 Acknowledgement